-- Interest meeting for current students will be held August 25, 2020.
+- Interest meeting for returning students will be held August 26, 2021 via Zoom.

 - Interest meeting for new students will occur during the Fall Term.
-Check your email for updates or see Mrs. Bartron or Mrs. Lewis.
+Check your email for updates or see Mrs. Lewis or Mrs. Shafer for information.

-- First cohort will be selected by April 2021.
+- New cohort will be selected by April 2022.

 Students enrolled in this concentration program will: